Diamond Prices Chart to Calculate Value & Worth

 Any price below our conservative benchmarks represents a bargain.
 Acquiring a diamond with excellent cut, GIA certification, and no fluorescence at such prices is considered an exceptional deal in today's market.

-The estimates below highlight the price difference between the round diamonds highlighted in the above charts and their "fancy cut" counterparts.
-Round cut diamonds are typically priced higher than fancy cut diamonds because cutting a round cut requires a larger rough diamond than a fancy cut.
+Round cut diamonds are typically priced higher than fancy cut because cutting a round cut requires a larger rough stone.

 The interplay of demand, supply, and surplus inventory on a global scale also significantly influences these pricing dynamics for each distinct diamond shape.

-To make an informed decision and secure the best value, consider these key factors that influence diamond prices.
+To make an informed decision and secure the best value, consider the following seven factors that primarily influence a diamond's price.

-While all diamond buyers encounter the 4Cs—carat weight, cut, color, and clarity—it's important to understand the subdivisions and nuanced variations within these factors, which many dealers don't fully explain.
-Even Rapaport’s price report doesn't cover these intricacies.
+While all diamond buyers encounter the 4Cs—carat weight, cut, color, and clarity— understanding the subdivisions and nuanced variations within these factors, which many dealers do not fully explain, is essential.
+Even Rapaport’s price report does not cover these intricacies.

 Pro Tip: Budget-conscious buyers should prioritize cut quality and choose diamonds with imperceptible differences in color and clarity.
 A diamond that looks clean and colorless to the naked eye can offer a good balance between aesthetics and cost.